pablobiedma/Bumble-Auto-Swipe-2020/README.md

 # Auto-Swipe-2020

-Javascript simple script for saving time and swiping RIGHT all the time on TINDER or BUMBLE
+Javascript simple script for saving time and swiping RIGHT all the time on BUMBLE

 ## Instructions:

 #### 1 - Go to the script.js file and copy it

-#### 2 - Go to Tinder.com or Bumble.com
+#### 2 - Go to Bumble.com

 #### 3 - Right click->inspect->console